JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/07-Control-Flow--Functor-to-Monad/01-Overview.md

 ## Function Reduction

-In these files, we will "evaluate" functions by replacing the left-hand side (LHS) of the `=` sign (the function's call signature) with the right-hand side (RHS) of the `=` sign (the function's implementation / body).
+In these files, we will "evaluate" functions by using graph reductions: replacing the left-hand side (LHS) of the `=` sign (the function's call signature) with the right-hand side (RHS) of the `=` sign (the function's implementation / body).
 In other words...
 ```purescript
 someFunction arg1 arg2 arg3 = bodyOfFunction
 | call signature (LHS)    | = | body (RHS) |